StormStreaming/stormlibrary-js/README.md

        * Basic configuration object
        */
       const streamConfig = {
-          configurationMode: "gateway",                    // "embedded" or "gateway", please check doc for more info
           stream: {
               serverList: [                                // list of streaming server, 2nd, 3rd etc. will be used as backup {